bannertime/generator-bannertime/docs/usage.md

     - html.js (Task for copying html files to public directory)
     - images.js (Task for copying and compressing image files to public directory)
     - javascript.js (Task for copying js files to public directory)
+    - json.js (Task for copying json files to public directory)
     - prod.js (Task for enabling `gulp prod` shortcut instead of typing `gulp build:production`)
     - sass.js (Task for compiling sass files into css in the public directory)
     - server.js (Task for setting up a local production server)